 Snack & drink

-Snack is provided and we have a variety of fresh fruit and vegetables available.
-The snack is available throughout the session and your child can choose when they would like to have it.
+Snack is provided and we have a variety of fresh fruit and vegetables available and a choice of milk or water to drink.
+A snack and drinks are available throughout the session and your child can choose when they would like to have them.

 At the end of the sessions we gather together to enjoys stories, songs and rhymes.
 These sessions are adult led and may have a maths or phonics focus.